 6. Test Marketing

-7. Product Launch
+7. Commercialization and Launch

 Best Practices for Your New Product Development Process

-• Clear communication: Keep all stakeholders, from management to engineering, in the loop through transparent communication.
+Keep all stakeholders, from management to engineering, in the loop through transparent communication.
 Misunderstandings can delay the process and lead to misalignment of goals, so ensure that everyone is aware of the product vision and progress.

 Why Does This Product Development Work?